It’s the most wonderful time of the year — and for many people, the most expensive.

 Help the pizza fanatic in your life save cash by growing her own Italian herbs and tomatoes.
 The kit comes with seeds and substrate for oregano, basil, roma tomatoes and bell peppers — a fun, kid-friendly project that could cut costs in the kitchen!

 Pizza (somehow) not your style?
-There are lots of other grow-your-own kits for under $10 — how about growing your own coffee?
+There are lots of other grow-your-own kits for under $10, too.

 You could also go to your local nursery and buy a custom sampling of seeds based on your recipient’s tastes.